Chambers UK 2021

-- Representing a large, international contractor and its insurers in relation to allegedly defective design of the mechanical and electrical systems of a large hospital in relation to a wider PFI project.
+- Representing a large, international contractor and its insurers in relation to allegedly defective design of the mechanical and electrical systems of a large hospital in relation to a wider PFI project in the UK.

 - Representing the design and build contractor and its professional indemnity insurers on disputes relating to the design of a number of waste to energy facilities - part of the Manchester Waste PFI project.

-- Defending different firms of Quantity Surveyors in adjudication and contemplated litigation or arbitration proceedings.
+- Defending a number of firms of Quantity Surveyors in adjudication and contemplated litigation or arbitration proceedings.

-- Acting for a residential developer on disputes arising from a number of large housing projects throughout London, including many adjudications.
+- Acting for a residential developer on disputes arising from a number of large housing projects throughout London, including many adjudications and mediations.

-- Advising a residential developer on the successful recover of sums due under a performance bond, without recourse to litigation.
+- Advising a residential developer on the successful recovery of sums due under a performance bond, without recourse to litigation.